Scheduled MonumentsEnglandSt Giles medieval hospital, post-medieval farmstead and Iron Age occupation site immediately north of St Giles Farm

 What is St Giles medieval hospital, post-medieval farmstead and Iron Age occupation site immediately north of St Giles Farm?

-St Giles medieval hospital, post-medieval farmstead and Iron Age occupation site immediately north of St Giles Farm is an ancient monument in Yorkshire containing evidence of settlement spanning over two thousand years.
+St Giles medieval hospital, post-medieval farmstead and Iron Age occupation site is an ancient monument located immediately north of St Giles Farm in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021210.

 Who is responsible for protecting St Giles medieval hospital, post-medieval farmstead and Iron Age occupation site immediately north of St Giles Farm?